NFB Pause with Christine Chevarie-Lessard

-To make her feature documentary A Delicate Balance (december 2018), Christine Chevarie followed a group of children working tirelessly toward their dream of becoming professional dancers.
+To make her feature documentary A Delicate Balance, Christine Chevarie-Lessard followed a group of children working tirelessly toward their dream of becoming professional dancers.
 A look at the École supérieure de ballet du Québec.

 “I wanted to film the transition from childhood to adolescence, and aesthetically, I am intrigued by how the body works,” she notes, explaining that while studying at INIS she made the short film Quand tout est possible, about a young athlete.

 For this feature documentary, Chevarie decided to focus on four students.

 “It was so hard to choose; I could have made an entire film about any one of them!
 But I knew I wanted to include at least one boy and to introduce students of different ages and at different stages of their training.”

 Chevarie’s film shows how students with different initial experiences in dance all converge at the ballet school and then struggle to find a balance.
 “When you have big dreams—dreams that are realized by a small group—you’ve always got one foot in hope and the other in reality.
 It’s hard to maintain a balance,” observes Chevarie.

 For several months, the filmmaker, who lists Frederick Wiseman and Serge Giguère among her influences, took an up-close and detailed look at the young dancers’ day-to-day training at the Montreal ballet school.
 She took a particular interest in the rituals of school life, such as bowing and the strict procedure for making a bun, and key moments throughout the year, like buying point shoes, The Nutcracker auditions, and exams.